Playing Tourist in the Remote Alaska Range

-Taking in the brilliant fall colors of Denali National Park and Chena Hot Springs
+Basking in the brilliant colors and natural terrain of Denali National Park and Chena Hot Springs

 Night had long since fallen when I arrived in Alaska from California, and all I wanted was to sleep in the car during the long drive from Fairbanks to Denali National Park and Preserve, where I'd be staying with a friend who lived and worked within the park.
 But the normally overcast Alaskan skies had opened up with the Northern Lights on full display, proving too much to ignore.
 Just moments into my trip and I had managed a sighting.
 I was stunned, and hoped it was a sign up what was yet to come.